-Suspected separatists kill 8 Pakistani policemen in ‘coordinated’ attacks
+At least 33 dead in coordinated attacks by alleged separatists in Pakistan

 - list 4 of 4Israel is trying to hijack the Baloch struggle

-Pakistan has been battling a separatist movement in Balochistan for decades, where rebels target state forces, foreign nationals and non-locals in the mineral-rich southwestern province bordering Afghanistan and Iran.
+Pakistan has been battling a separatist movement in Balochistan for decades, where rebels target state forces, foreign nationals and non-locals in the mineral-rich province bordering Afghanistan and Iran.

-“The coordinated gun and suicide attacks are being carried out across Balochistan, mainly in Quetta, Pasni, Mastung, Nushki and Gwadar districts,” a senior security official based in Quetta told the AFP news agency, speaking on condition of anonymity as he was not authorised to speak to the media.
+The outlawed Balochistan Liberation Army (BLA) claimed responsibility for Saturday’s attacks, according to a report by the AFP news agency.
+The group claimed to target military installations and police and civil administration officials in gun attacks and suicide bombings across nine districts of Balochistan.
+Pakistan’s largest but least-populated province.

+Police officials in four districts told AFP that the attacks were not yet completely under control.

+Shahid Rind, a spokesman for the Balochistan government, said most of the BLA attacks were foiled.

+The circumstances surrounding the deaths of the civilians were not immediately clear.
+Baloch separatists have previously targeted civilians believed to have collaborated with state agencies.

-The attacks “failed due to poor planning and rapid collapse under effective security response,” the official added, without commenting on the death toll.
+A senior military official in Islamabad said the attacks were “coordinated but poorly executed”, adding that they had “failed due to poor planning and rapid collapse under effective security response”.

+Federal Minister for Interior Mohsin Naqvi said in a statement that the attacks were carried out by “Fitna al-Hindustan”, a phrase the government uses for the BLA, which he alleged is backed by the neighbouring archenemy, India.

+Prime Minister Shehbaz Sharif praised the security forces for “foiling” the attacks, and accused India of backing the separatists.
+“We will continue the war against terrorism until its complete eradication,” he said in a statement.

-Some members of the Pakistani security forces are reported to have been abducted.
+Several members of the Pakistani security forces were reported to have been abducted during the attacks.
 Internet and train services have been suspended, while a security operation is under way.

-The Balochistan Liberation Army (BLA), the most active separatist group in the province, claimed responsibility for the attacks, AFP reported.
-The group claimed to target military installations and police and civil administration officials during gun attacks and suicide bombings.
+Mobile phone services have also been jammed and traffic disrupted in the affected districts.

-Saturday’s attacks came a day after the military said it had killed 41 armed fighters in two separate operations in Balochistan, Pakistan’s poorest province, despite an abundance of untapped natural resources.
+The attacks came a day after the military said it had killed 41 armed fighters in two separate operations in Balochistan.

-Baloch separatists have intensified attacks on Pakistanis from neighbouring provinces working in the region in recent years, as well as foreign energy firms they believe are exploiting the province’s riches.
+“Over the past 12 months, security forces in Balochistan have sent more than 700 terrorists to hell, with around 70 terrorists eliminated in just the last two days alone,” said Sarfraz Bugti, Balochistan’s chief minister.
+“These attacks cannot weaken our resolve against terrorism.”

+Balochistan has long been the site of a rebellion by separatist groups seeking independence from Pakistan’s central government in Islamabad.
+The province is the country’s poorest, despite an abundance of untapped natural resources.

 Last year, ethnic Baloch separatists attacked a train with 450 passengers on board, prompting a two-day siege during which dozens of people were killed.